Ortlund-Laboratory/SARS-CoV-2-Structure/Raw Deep Mutational Scanning (DMS) Data/README.md

 ## Workflow

-Input files and scripts for the calculation and presentation of binding scores are provided in [Workflow]need to update this.
+Input files and scripts for the calculation and presentation of binding scores are provided [here](https://github.com/Ortlund-Laboratory/SARS-CoV-2-Structure/tree/main/Raw%20Deep%20Mutational%20Scanning%20(DMS)%20Data/Workflow).

 ## Deposited Data

-Relevant input/output data are deposited in the [Deposited_Data]need to add subfolder.
+Relevant input/output data are deposited in [Workflow](https://github.com/Ortlund-Laboratory/SARS-CoV-2-Structure/tree/main/Raw%20Deep%20Mutational%20Scanning%20(DMS)%20Data/Workflow).
 Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided.
-Between these and the example workflows, users should be able to recreate our results.
+Users should be able to recreate our results.
 Should issues arise, please contact adkeith@emory.edu or eortlun@emory.edu.